alexagedah/MachineLearningBitcoin/README.md

 - TRFEE : Data showing the total BTC value of transaction fees miners earn per day.
 - TRFUS : Data showing the total BTC value of transaction fees miners earn per day in USD.
 - TRVOU : Data showing the USD trade volume from the top exchanges.

-Steps
-- First, read the data from the CSV files and create a DataFrame containing the the log differences of the on-chain metrics and tomorrow's log return on bitcoin.
-- Remove all the predictor variables which are collinear
-- Use forward selection to remove half of the predictor variables
-- Fit the multiple linear regression model.

-The R2 statistic for the model is negative so (not financial advice) I wouldn't recommend using this model to make trading decisions!
+Firstly, collinear predictor variables have to be removed.
+To do this, the predictor variable with the largest variance inflation factor was removed until all remaining predictor variables had variance inflation factors below 5.
+Forward selction was then used to select half of the remaining predictor variables and then the linear regression model was fit.
+The R2 statistic for the model is negative on both the training data and test data so (not financial advice) I wouldn't recommend using this model to make trading decisions!

-Next steps
+# Next Steps
 - Think about the predictor variables and the response more deeply.
 Why would there be a linear relationship between the log difference in an on-chain metric today and the log returns of bitcoin tomorrow?
 Answering this will help with selecting the write precitors to include in the model
-- Can we improve the way in which we select which predictor variables to use?
+- Can the way in which predictor variables are selected be improved?
 Currently forward selection is used to drop half of the predictor variables.
 - Should we choose a different target variable?
 The returns in x days?
 The average returns over the next x days?
 - Are there outliers?
 If so, how should they be handled?
 Does it make sense to ignore outliers?
 - Are the high leverage points?
 Should they be removed?